 The cleanup part always happens as part of getting your computer ready, but smaller updates may not display the specific message about not turning off your computer.
-When you see this message, it is because the system went through a larger update.
+When you see this message, it is because the system has gone through a larger update.

 Bigger updates mean that the system may have created a lot of junk files or otherwise left some remnants of old files in the system behind after the update.

-If you see a message about cleaning up after you’ve run Windows Update, it means that the tool is trying to locate and cleanup outdated or junk files that would just sit on your computer doing nothing.
+If you see a message about cleaning up after you’ve run Windows Update, it means that the tool is trying to locate and clear outdated or junk files that would otherwise just sit on your computer doing nothing.

-In short, it is cleaning house and making things more streamlined by using things that don’t benefit the system anymore.
+In short, it is cleaning house and making things more streamlined by removing things that don’t benefit the system anymore.

-If your computer needs to do something big and needs to be left alone while doing it, it would prefer to get to work at times of the day or night when it thinks you don’t need to use it.
+If your computer needs to do something significant and needs to be left alone while doing it, it will prefer to get to work at times of the day or night when it thinks you don’t need to use it.

 When you see this message, it means that the computer has processed an update or is otherwise cleaning up system files that it doesn’t need.
-It needs time to do this, and it needs to make sure you know that it isn’t stuck or ready to be shut off completely.
+It needs time to do this, and it needs to ensure you know that it isn’t stuck or ready to be shut off completely.

-1. The usual active hours for a system like Windows 10 are set between typical business day hours for your region.
+1. The usual active hours for a system like Windows 10 are during typical business day hours for your region.
 However, you might work on a different schedule.

-2. If you work on different hours, you can alter your system’s active hours.
+2. If you work on a different timeframe, you can alter your system’s active hours.
 You can find ways to do this right in the system settings.

 3. The easiest way to get to the appropriate window is to go to your ‘Start’ menu and type the word ‘hours’ into it.
-The first result that Windows suggests should be to ‘change active hours’.
+The first result that Windows suggests will be to ‘change active hours.’

 4. Click on this option to open the appropriate window in your system.
 You will see what the current active hours are.

-6. You may find this suggestion to be accurate, but you can select the hours you would prefer manually as well.
+6. You may find this suggestion to be accurate, but you can also select the hours you would prefer manually.

-7. Doing this will ensure that you can both keep your system updated and work without interruption as well.
+7. Doing this will ensure that you can keep your system updated and work without interruption.